COVID-19 update on vaccines, cases in area counties | Wadena Pioneer Journal

 As the state is working to expand vaccine access to adults aged 65 and older, school teachers, school staff members and child care workers, people in these priority groups can find locations and make appointments for receiving the vaccine at mn.gov/covid19/vaccine/find-vaccine.
 If you are an educator or child care worker, wait to be contacted by your employer before registering for an appointment.

 Thrifty White Pharmacy is accepting appointments for people 65 years old and above on their website.
 Please do not call your local pharmacy.
-Appointments begin on Feb.
-11. Bring your insurance card and a mask.
+Bring your insurance card and a mask.

 The COVID-19 vaccine is also available for health care professionals and assisted living facilities residents.
 There are priority groups for receiving the optional vaccine.
 The general public is not in the current priority group.
+Increased access does not mean more vaccine supply is available.
 Minnesota has a "very limited supply," according to the state website.

+Hear from Perham Health Chief of Staff Dr. Kailey Witt on the safety of the COVID-19 vaccine Lakes 99.5:

 If you are 65 years old and above and live in Wadena County, you can call Public Health to be placed on a waiting list.
 Public Health would then contact you if and when an appointment is available for receiving the vaccine.
 Tri-County Health Care does not have a waiting list; Lakewood Health System has a waiting list for people 65+.
 You can call 218-894-1515 and choose option 2.